Mujaddarah (Middle Eastern Bulgur and Lentil Pilaf)

 - 2 tablespoons extra virgin olive oil

-- One 15-ounce can brown lentils, drained and rinsed
+(or one 15-ounce can any variety of lentils, drained and rinsed)

 - 3/4 cup finely chopped fresh parsley